JakeSaintG/CodeYouSqlPractice/SQL Server - T-SQL/README.md

 # CatDB
+## Note:
+This is the *original* version of the SQL Practice using scripts made for SQL Server (SQL Server Management Studio).
+For SQLite practice, head back to the root of the repo.
+If you have SQL Server on your machine and want to give these a shot, feel free!

 ## An intro to SQL and Practice
 - CatDB can be used to learn and practice basic SQL concepts.
 - This exercise is meant to be used in conjuction with the Code Louisville Software Development Level 2 Course.